visit-dav/visit/src/doc/building_visit/Basic_Usage.rst

   ./build_visit3_0_1 --makeflags -j4

-Specifying the third-party library install location
+Specifying the third party library install location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When ``build_visit`` is run by default it will install the third-party libraries in the directory ``third_party`` in the current directory.
+When ``build_visit`` is run by default it will install the third party libraries in the directory ``third_party`` in the current directory.
 If you would like to install the libraries in another directory for the purposes of sharing them with other users of the system, you can have ``build_visit`` install them in a different directory.
-The following example specifies installing the third-party libraries in a another location.
+The following example specifies installing the third party libraries in a another location.

 .. code:: bash